pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.21.5 =

 - Tweak: Added `Trigger on Viewport` option in Lottie Animations widget.
-- Tweak: Media Grid widget images loading with Lazyload Images plugins.
+- Tweak: Media Gallery widget images loading with Lazyload Images plugins.
-- Fixed: Filter by categories with special characters not working in Media Grid widget.
+- Fixed: Filter by categories with special characters not working in Media Gallery widget.
 - Fixed: Filter by tabs option not working when `All` category is removed in Blog widget.
-- Fixed: Font Awesome icons not showing in Carousel, Media Grid and Testimonials widgets.
+- Fixed: Font Awesome icons not showing in Carousel, Media Gallery and Testimonials widgets.

 = 3.21.4 =